JoshBot-Debug/datatable/README.md

   const { Datatable, ...controller } = useDatatable({
     data: data,         // An array of objects
     count: data.length, // This is the total number of records in the database
     serverSide: false,  // If this is false, data manipulation will be handled client sided.
+DEFAULT: true
     onFilter: console.log, // If serverSide is true, you need to handle the filters here and update data.
     columns: [
       { field: "emp_id", datatype: "number", sortable: false },